 public final class Value extends Object

 value.
-To store data, the application modifies the Exchange
+To store data, the application modifies the Exchange's

 operation to write the encoded value into the database.
 To fetch data, the